WebReflection/event-target/README.md

 Same thing is valid for ES5 and `Object.getOwnPropertyNames(EventTarget)`, I believe it's a good practice to usually avoid dealing with anything that starts with `_` or `@` ... deal?
 Cool, now go and do amazing stuff :-)

 ### If You Want To Build Or Test This Project
-In this case there are few things to do, from the project folder:
+In this case there are few things to do.
+First install [WRU](https://github.com/WebReflection/wru)

+  * `npm install -g wru`

+Then, from the project folder:

   * `make dependencies`
   * `make clean`